Advanced Search

 • Available Online: 2025-11-25

-• Objective Data-driven deep learning methods have demonstrated superior performance.
-The development of robust and accurate models often relies on a large amount of training data with fine-grained annotations, which incurs high annotation costs for gigapixel whole slide images (WSI) in histopathology.
-Typically, healthcare data exists in “data silos”, and the complex data sharing process may raise privacy concerns.
-Federated Learning (FL) is a promising approach that enables training a global model from data spread across numerous medical centers without exchanging data.
-However, in traditional FL algorithms, the inherent data heterogeneity across medical centers significantly impacts the performance of the global model.
-Methods In response to these challenges, this work proposes a privacy-preserving FL method for gigapixel WSIs in computational pathology.
-The method integrates weakly supervised attention-based multiple instance learning (MIL) with differential privacy techniques.
-In the context of each client, a multi-scale attention-based MIL method is employed for local training on histopathology WSIs, with only slide-level labels available.
-This effectively mitigates the high costs of pixel-level annotation for histopathology WSIs via a weakly supervised setting.
-In the federated model update phase, local differential privacy is used to further mitigate the risk of sensitive data leakage.
-Specifically, random noise that follows a Gaussian or Laplace distribution is added to the model parameters after local training on each client.
-Furthermore, a novel federated adaptive reweighting strategy is adopted to overcome challenges posed by the heterogeneity of pathological images across clients.
-This strategy dynamically balances the contribution of the quantity and quality of local data to each client's weight.
+• Objective Data-driven deep learning methods are widely applied to cancer subtyping, yet their performance depends on large training datasets with fine-grained annotations.
+For gigapixel Whole Slide Images (WSI), such annotations are labor-intensive and costly.
+Clinical data are typically stored in isolated data silos, and sharing procedures raise privacy concerns.
+Federated Learning (FL) enables a global model to be trained from data distributed across multiple medical centers without transmitting local data.
+However, in conventional FL, substantial heterogeneity across centers reduces the performance and stability of the global model.
+Methods A privacy-preserving FL method is proposed for gigapixel WSI in computational pathology.
+Weakly supervised attention-based Multiple Instance Learning (MIL) is integrated with differential privacy to support training when only slide-level labels are available.
+Within each client, a multi-scale attention-based MIL method is used to conduct local training on histopathology WSIs, reducing the need for costly pixel-level annotation through a weakly supervised setting.
+During the federated update, local differential privacy is applied to limit the risk of sensitive information leakage.
+Random noise drawn from a Gaussian or Laplace distribution is added to model parameters after each client’s local training.
+Furthermore, a federated adaptive reweighting strategy is introduced to address the heterogeneity of pathological images across clients by dynamically balancing the influence of local data quantity and quality on each client’s aggregation weight.
 Results and Discussions The proposed FL framework is evaluated on two clinical diagnostic tasks: Non-small Cell Lung Cancer (NSCLC) histologic subtyping and Breast Invasive Carcinoma (BRCA) histologic subtyping.
-As shown in (Table 1, Table 2, and Fig. 4), the proposed FL method (Ours with DP and Ours w/o DP) exhibits superior accuracy and generalization when compared with both localized models and other FL methods.
-Notably, even when compared to the centralized model, its classification performance remains competitive (Fig. 3).
-These results demonstrate that privacy-preserving FL not only serves as a feasible and effective method for multicenter histopathology images, but also may mitigate the performance degradation typically caused by data heterogeneity across centers.
-By controlling the intensity of added noise within a limited range, the model can also achieve stable classification (Table 3).
-The two key components (i.e., multi-scale representation attention network and federated adaptive reweighting strategy) are proven valuable for consistent performance improvement (Table 4).
-In addition, the proposed FL method maintains stable classification performance across different hyperparameter settings (Table 5, Table 6).
-These results further demonstrate that the proposed FL method is robust.
-Conclusions In conclusion, the proposed FL method tackles two critical issues in multicenter computational pathology: data silos and privacy concerns.
-Moreover, it can effectively alleviates the performance degradation induced by inter-center data heterogeneity.
-Given the challenges in balancing model accuracy and privacy protection, future work will explore new methods that preserve privacy while maintaining model performance.
+As shown in (Table 1, Table 2, and Fig. 4), the proposed FL method (Ours with DP and Ours w/o DP) achieves higher accuracy and stronger generalization than localized models and other FL approaches.
+Its classification performance remains competitive even when compared with the centralized model (Fig. 3).
+These results indicate that privacy-preserving FL is a feasible and effective strategy for multicenter histopathology images and may reduce the performance degradation typically caused by data heterogeneity across centers.
+When the magnitude of added noise is controlled within a limited range, stable classification can also be achieved (Table 3).
+The two main components, the multiscale representation attention network and the federated adaptive reweighting strategy, each contribute to consistent performance improvement (Table 4).
+In addition, the proposed FL method maintains stable classification performance across different hyperparameter settings (Table 5, Table 6), confirming its robustness.
+Conclusions The proposed FL method addresses two central challenges in multicenter computational pathology: the presence of data silos and concerns over privacy.
+It also alleviates the performance degradation caused by inter-center data heterogeneity.
+As balancing model accuracy with privacy protection remains a key challenge, future work focuses on developing methods that preserve privacy while sustaining stable classification performance.

 • loading